 - Back Extension: 2 sets x 10 repetitions

 - Triceps Pushdown: 1 set x 10 repetitions

 - Dumbbell Curl: 1 set x 10 repetitions

 - Sit-Up: 1 set x 15 repetitions

 - Oblique Sit-Up: 2 sets x 15 repetitions

 Ten repetitions per set is a great starting point.
 Feel free to vary that amount, and use anything from 6 repetitions with a heavier weight to 15 repetitions using a little lighter weight.
 Any number of repetitions within that range leads to the same or comparable results, but varying the training can make it more engaging and fun for the child.

 You can find much more in-depth information about strength training for children and adolescents in our comprehensive review, where you will also find references for everything in this article.

-Now get the whole family into the gym and get stronger and healthier for life!
+Get the whole family into the gym and become stronger and healthier!